yehorovye/gotcha/README.md

 ### valid env variables

 * `NO_COLOR` - returns the output with absolutely 0 ansi colors. (default: 0)

+### config variables

+* `DISABLE` - fields to disable, separated with commas. (default: nil)
 * `DIVIDER` - string to use as divider between user and data. (default: -)

+by default, gotcha searches for a file called "config" on the same dir as the binary. alternatively you can pass flag "config" with the dir of the config to override it.

 ### todo